The Hill School (Virginia): Campus

 The campus was expanded by 133 acres in 1991 and 1992 through the gifts of land from Stephen C. Clark Jr. and his daughter, Hill alumna Jane Forbes Clark.
-As a result, the Board of Trustees and school leadership were able to develop a comprehensive master plan which was completed between 1993 and 2003.
+As a result, the Board of Trustees and school leadership developed a comprehensive master plan, completed between 1993 and 2003.

 Most of the daily school routine occurs in the northeast quadrant of the campus.
 The academic and co-curricular facilities are separated by small courtyards and are connected by a central brick walkway.
-Traffic circles and parking areas are located on the perimeter so there is no car parking in the central campus.
+Traffic circles and parking areas are located on the perimeter, so there is no car parking on the central campus.

-The athletic fields, the amphitheater, the walking and running trails, the arboretum, the science center, ponds and wetlands are located to the south and west of the buildings and encompass most of the land.
+The athletic fields, the amphitheater, the walking and running trails, the arboretum, the science center, ponds, and wetlands are located to the south and west of the buildings and encompass most of the land.
 Five of the fifteen school-owned faculty houses are on or contiguous to the campus.